vercre/vc/docs/src/using/index.md

 ### Be opinionated

-Vercre libraries are opinionated in that they provide a specific way of doing things.
+Credibil VC libraries are opinionated in that they provide a specific way of doing things.
 Each endpoint accepts a strongly-typed Request object and returns a strongly-typed Response object.
 This is intended to make the libraries easy to use and reason about.